Rapper Troy Ave Shot Twice On Christmas Day, In Stable Condition After Being Hospitalized

 There’s no telling whether or not the Christmas day shooting was related to the incident at Irving Plaza.
 Considering the fact that Ave was under curfew and most likely monitored to a great degree, it’s hard to say if the shooting was linked to the Irving Plaza.

 It’s not uncommon for rappers to be targeted in a manner like this.
 Soulja Boy is one example, as the “Crank That” rapper was pursued by law enforcement for the unlawful carrying of a gun.
-As previously reported by the Inquisitr, Soulja Boy’s pending case was dismissed.
+As previously reported by The Inquisitr, Soulja Boy’s pending case was dismissed.
 The rapper had beef with fellow artist Quavo, and it was no secret that the two were communicating threats of a violent nature.
 This is just one of many examples that provoke violence toward and between rappers.

 50 Cent went to visit Troy Ave in the hospital after he was shot twice pic.twitter.com/iitmeEjGxD